 In Europe and the United States, Valentine’s Day is the day men give presents to ladies.
 However, in Japan, it is the day ladies confess to men.
 Chocolates are given out as a present during confession, and this actually originated from advertisements by Japanese sweets makers in order to boost the sales of chocolates.
 Since then it has become a custom in Japan.
 It is quite usual that in Japan, PR by companies become everyone’s practice.

-And for guys, Valentine’s is the day to compete if they will receive any chocolates.
-Hoping to get any chocolates, they will clean their shoes’ locker or drawer the day before Valentines’, or dress up more than usual and go to school with high spirit… Seeing how desperate they become is quite an entertaining scene.
+And for guys, Valentine’s is the day to compete to receive some chocolate.
+Hoping to get any chocolates, they will clean their shoes’ locker or drawer the day before Valentines’, or dress up more than usual and go to school with high spirits… Seeing how desperate they become is quite an entertaining scene.

-Meanwhile, the most representative “Girichoko” is from mother.
-When you didn't receive any chocolates on this day, getting chocolates from your mum is a happy thing to celebrate.
+Meanwhile, the most representative “Girichoko” is from your own mother.
+When you didn't receive any chocolates on this day, getting chocolates from your mother is surely a happy thing to celebrate.

 It is a custom in Japan to return something when you receive a present.
-While the Valentine’s Day is on 14th February, a month after that, 14th March which is known as White Day, is when men return something for the chocolates received on Valentine’s Day.
-Generally, men will return with cookies or white chocolates, but just like the Japanese proverb “Throwing a sprat to catch a mackerel”, it is common to receive something more expensive than the chocolate you give out.
+While Valentine’s Day is on the 14th of February, a month after that, the 14th of March, which is known as White Day, is when men return something for the chocolates received on Valentine’s Day.
+Generally, men will return with cookies or white chocolate, but just like the Japanese proverb “Throwing a sprat to catch a mackerel”, it is common to receive something more expensive than the chocolate you give out.
 For men who are popular among the ladies, they tend to spend more on White Day.

-Furthermore, this return rules applies on the “Girichoko” too.
+Furthermore, this return rule applies to “Girichoko” too.
 In a Japanese company, it is common for men to buy luxury sweets to give in the company in return for the “girichoko”.
 For you who plan to work in a Japanese company, be ready!

 Usually a month before Valentine’s Day, there are special sites set up for chocolates, or sales of some strange-shaped chocolates.
 If you plan to come to Japan during this period, please get some chocolates!
-Perhaps you can get something awesome in return of a “Girichoko”!
+Perhaps you can get something awesome in return for “Girichoko”!